Timiyang-ai/REACCEPT/README.md

 # REACCEPT

-This repository provides the code and data for the paper "REACCEPT: Automated Co-evolution of Production and Test Code Based on Dynamic Validation and Large Language Models", which has been submitted to ICSE 2025.
+This repository provides the code and data for the paper "REACCEPT: Automated Co-evolution of Production and Test Code Based on Dynamic Validation and Large Language Models".
 Our work leverages large language models and dynamic validation to fully automate PT co-evolution (i.e., capable of identifying and updating obsolete test code).

-Our proposed methodology REACCEPT (REasoning-Action mechanism and Code dynamic validation assisted Co-Evolution of Production and Test code) is divided into two phases, identification and update.
+Our proposed methodology REACCEPT(REasoning-Action mechanism and Code dynamic validation assisted Co-Evolution of Production and Test code) is divided into two phases, identification and update.

 ## Identification